justcoded/web-starter-kit/README.md

 * After installing the extension you must **include** its **css** or **sass** files in `src/vendor_entries/vendor.scss` using `@import`.

 You are able to add your own **custom sass files** and optionally **disable/enable** [postcss-sort-css-media-queries](https://github.com/solversgroup/postcss-sort-media-queries).
-You can see this property `getPathesForStylesCustom` in the `gulp-config.js` file:
+You can see this property `getFilesForStylesCustom` in the `gulp-config.js` file:

 ![image](https://user-images.githubusercontent.com/38295556/72220657-88b3c400-355b-11ea-90d7-4cbb5edb0f43.png)